The possible side effects of a transplant depend on your:

 - salads must be carefully washed (but are usually not allowed)

-You are at risk of getting an infection called cytomegalovirus (CMV) which affects the lungs.
-Let your doctor or nurse know if you feel breathless.
+You are at risk of getting an infection called

 The domestic staff clean your room every day.
 Your visitors have to wash their hands before they come into your room.
 And they might have to wear disposable gloves and aprons.
 Visitors with coughs and colds are not allowed.
-Some hospitals don't allow you to have flowers in your room, because infections can grow in the water.
+Some hospitals don't allow you to have flowers in your room, because germs can grow in the water.

 Even with all these precautions, most people do get an infection at some point and have to have antibiotics.
-You can help yourself by trying taking care of your mouth properly, getting up to shower and having your bed changed each day.
+You can help yourself by trying to take care of your mouth properly, getting up to shower and having your bed changed each day.
 It is important to try to do this even on the days when you really don't feel like it.

 Your red blood cell count falls after your treatment.
 If it falls too low, you feel very tired and have little or no energy.
 You might also feel breathless when you move around.
 This is because red blood cells contain haemoglobin which carries oxygen around the body.
 Your doctor will check your blood counts each day.

 You can have a blood transfusion if you are anaemic.
 This can help you to feel better very quickly.
-During the transfusion, tell your doctor or nurse if you feel hot or cold and shivery.
-Some people have a reaction to the blood and you may need medicines to reduce this.

 Your platelet levels in the blood will fall after your treatment.
 Platelets help the blood to clot.
 A low platelet level means you are at risk of bleeding.
 Tell your nurse or doctor straight away if you have any of the following signs: